MonstrousSoftware/CornField/README.md

 A demonstrator of instancing to render a corn field.
 Uses gdx-gltf to load a gltf model, but the rendering is performed via modelBatch/modelInstance using a special shader.

-To do: the web version (teavm) is more particular thank desktop on having the right #version directive and using modern glsl keywords.
+To do: the web version (teavm) is more particular than desktop version on having the right #version directive and using modern glsl keywords.